vuepress/ecosystem/docs-next/themes/default/config.md

 - Details:

-  Whether to enable dark mode (by adding the `.dark` class to the `<html>` element).
+  Whether to enable dark mode (by adding the `data-theme="dark` attribute to the `<html>` element).

   - If the option is set to `true`, the default theme will be determined by the user's preferred color scheme.
   - If the option is set to `'dark'`, the theme will be dark by default, unless the user manually toggles it.
   - If the option is set to `false`, users will not be able to toggle the theme.

   This option injects an inline script that restores users settings from local storage using the `vuepress-color-scheme` key.
-This ensures the `.dark` class is applied before the page is rendered to avoid flickering.
+This ensures the `data-theme="dark"` attribute is applied before the page is rendered to avoid flickering.

   `appearance.initialValue` can only be `'dark' | undefined`.